Package development

 Change the message back to Hello, World! for now.

-Julia uses the package MyPackage in whatever state it is when using is first called.
+Julia uses the package Newton in whatever state it is when using is first called.
 Subsequent changes to the source code do not trigger automatic recompilation, unless e.g. Julia is restarted.
 This is problematic since, during development, we often want to make changes to our code without restarting the Julia session to check it.
 We can achieve this with Revise.jl.

 Installing Revise.jl